 Goodwill is the excess of the purchase price of an acquired entity over the amounts assigned to assets and liabilities assumed in the business combination.
 The Company accounts for purchased goodwill and other intangible assets in accordance with SFAS No. 142, "Goodwill and Other Intangible Assets" (codified under ASC 350 "Intangibles-Goodwill and Other").
 Under SFAS 142, purchased goodwill and intangible assets with indefinite lives are not amortized, but instead are tested for impairment at least annually.
-Intangible assets with inite lives, primarily customer relationships, patents and trademarks, continue to be amortized over their useful lives.
+Intangible assets with finite lives, primarily customer relationships, patents and trademarks, continue to be amortized over their useful lives.
 The Company tests for impairment during the fourth quarter of each fiscal year, or more frequently if certain indicators are present or changes in circumstances suggest that impairment may exist.

 SFAS No. 142 requires that testing for goodwill impairment be conducted at the reporting unit level using a two-step approach.
 The first step requires a comparison of the carrying value of the reporting units to the estimated fair value of these units.
 If the carrying value of a reporting unit exceeds its estimated fair value, the Company performs the second step of the goodwill impairment to measure the amount of impairment loss, if any.
 The second step of the goodwill impairment test compares the estimated implied fair value of a reporting unit's goodwill to its carrying value.
-The estimated implied fair value of goodwill is determined.
+The estimated implied fair value of goodwill is determined in the same manner that the amount of goodwill recognized in a business combination is determined.
 The Company allocates the estimated fair value of a reporting unit to all of the assets and liabilities in that unit, including intangible assets, as if the reporting unit had been acquired in a business combination.
 Any excess of the estimated fair value of a reporting unit over the amounts assigned to its assets and liabilities is the implied fair value of goodwill.